 The Texas Nursing Association (TNA) District 9, which represents nurses in Harris County, has named Mary Ann Euliarte, RN, CRRN, among its top 25 nurses at the organization’s 25th Annual Nursing Celebration.
 Euliarte is chief nursing officer and vice president of operations for TIRR Memorial Hermann and chief nurse of rehabilitation services for the Memorial Hermann Health System.

 TNA has recognized outstanding nurses for their contributions to the profession since 1991.
 The 25 honorees selected for 2015 were nominated by their peers and co-workers as exemplary registered nurses in the Houston/Galveston area.

-Under her leadership, TIRR Memorial Hermann has seen significant increases in patient, physician and employee satisfaction, and improvement in the registered nurse retention rate to more than 95 percent.
-In addition, the number of nurses who hold the Certified Rehabilitation Registered Nurse (CRRN) credential increased from 4 percent in 2009 to 70 percent today.
+Under her leadership, TIRR Memorial Hermann has seen significant increases in patient, physician and employee satisfaction, and improvement in the registered nurse retention rate to more than 95%.
+In addition, the number of nurses who hold the Certified Rehabilitation Registered Nurse (CRRN) credential increased from 4% in 2009 to 70% today.
 Since her arrival in 2007, the hospital has logged improvements in quality, customer experience and operational excellence, reinforcing its position as a national leader in rehabilitation care and research.